WynterS04/tech-workshop-1/README.md

 This workshop introduces **Next.js**, a React-based framework that extends React with production-ready features.
 Attendees learn how to set up a Next.js project, style it with Tailwind CSS, build reusable components, navigate between routes, and deploy to GitHub Pages.

+## Slides

+The slides that were used during the workshop can be found [here](Tech%20workshop%201.pdf).

 ---

 ## Prerequisites